Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: K3 surfaces with involution and -elementary lattices

-A toroidal compactification $\overline{\bD/\Gamma}^\fF$ is a combinatorially defined normal variety specified by the data $\fF=\{\fF_i\}$ of a compatible system of admissible fans for each cusp.
-For a Type IV domain the data for the $1$-cusps is trivial, so the only important fans are for the $0$-cusps and they are always compatible.
+A {\it toroidal compactification} $\overline{\bD/\Gamma}^\fF$ is a combinatorially defined normal variety specified by the data $\fF=\{\fF_I\}$ of a compatible system of admissible fans for each cusp.
+For a Type IV domain, the data for the $1$-cusps is trivial, so the only important fans are for the $0$-cusps and they are always compatible.
+The fan $\mathfrak{F}_I$ is a rational polyhedral decomposition of the rational closure $\ocC_{I,\bQ}$ of the positive cone $\cC_I\subset I^\perp/I\otimes \bR$.
+It is required to satisfy the usual fan axioms, and additionally be $\Gamma$-invariant with only finitely many orbits of cones.

-A semitoroidal (or semitoric) compactification $\overline{\bD/\Gamma}^\fF$ of Looijenga is a generalization in which the cones of $\fF_i$ are not necessarily finitely generated, and the data for the $1$-cusps and the compatibility condition may be nontrivial.
-By \cite{alexeev2021compact} a semitoroidal compactification is the same as a normal compactification which may be sandwiched between the Baily-Borel and a toroidal compactification.
+A semitoroidal (or semitoric) compactification $\overline{\bD/\Gamma}^\fF$ of Looijenga is a generalization in which the cones of $\fF_I$ are locally polyhedral, but not necessarily finitely generated.
+The data for the $1$-cusps and the compatibility condition may be nontrivial.
+By \cite[Thm.~5.14]{alexeev2021compact}, a semitoroidal compactification is the same as a normal compactification which may be sandwiched between the Baily-Borel and a toroidal compactification.